documaster/noark5-web-services/src/04 - Web services.md

 ## **query**

-Queries for objects of a given type in the Noark 5 system.
+Queries for objects of a given type.

 **Request**